What do giants like McDonald's, Apple, Starbucks, and Walmart have in common, besides having more than 100,000 employees?

 Founders organize the company around people rather than functions but keep interfering in everyday work.
 They keep trying to run everything but they keep dropping the ball.
 They need to hire their first managers and offload control and decision-making.

 If the founder doesn’t delegate control, the company's growth becomes limited by how many people they can personally manage.
 The founder ends up a bottleneck.
 They have to decentralize decision-making so people can pursue initiatives without having to ask permission for each and everything.

 Growth Stage 4: Adolescence

-As the founder lets go and hires chief operating officers, the company needs a new organizational chart.
-Transition from Go-Go to Adolescence is often rocky and filled with internal conflicts as founders have trouble handing over the reins.
+As the founder lets go and hire chief operating officers, the company needs a new organizational chart.
+The transition from Go-Go to Adolescence is often rocky and filled with internal conflicts as founders have trouble handing over the reins.
 This happens because the professional managers see the work as just another job, while the founders see the company as their life.

 During adolescence, the company suffers a temporary loss of vision due to conflicting attitudes.
 Too many projects are started in the Go-Go but few are followed through.
 So the new management’s first job is to consolidate existing projects and reorganize.
 They also need consistency and a way to measure progress.
 So, they introduce processes.

 A company in adolescence is in constant conflict and confusion, like a teenager.
 Leaders can't agree on a direction and what risks to take.
 But once they resolve their conflicts, the company reaches its prime.

 If management can't resolve their conflicts, one of the two things happens: